KyleVaughn/UM2/docs/source/install.rst

 If you are building UM\ :sup:`2` \ on a local Ubuntu  machine, the prerequisites can be installed with apt_.
-If you are building UM\ :sup:`2` \ on a cluster or do not have admin privileges, we recommend using the Spack_ instructions below.
+If you are building UM\ :sup:`2` \ on a cluster, do not have admin privileges, or plan to use MPACT, we recommend using the Spack_ instructions below.

 UM\ :sup:`2` \ requires the following software to be installed: